Dollar Rallies on Euro and Yen Weakness

-The dollar index (DXY00) today is up by +0.44% at a 1-week high.
-The dollar is climbing today after French Prime Minister Lecornu resigned, which undercut the euro.
-Also, the yen tumbled after Sanae Takaichi, a proponent of easy fiscal and monetary policy, won Saturday's election to become Japan's new prime minister.
-Higher T-note yields today have also strengthened the dollar's interest rate differentials.
+The dollar index (DXY00) today extended this week’s rally and is up by +0.22% at a 1.75-month high.
+Political uncertainty in France and Japan is undercutting the euro and yen, respectively, to the benefit of the dollar.
+Strength in stocks today is reducing liquidity demand and limiting gains in the dollar.

-The ongoing shutdown of the US government is bearish for the dollar as the shutdown entered its second week today.
-The longer the shutdown is maintained, the more likely the US economy will suffer, and GDP growth will stagnate, a negative factor for the dollar.
+The ongoing shutdown of the US government is bearish for the dollar as the shutdown entered its second week on Monday.
+The longer the shutdown is maintained, the more likely the US economy will suffer, a negative factor for the dollar.

 The markets are pricing in a 95% chance of a -25 bp rate cut at the next FOMC meeting on Oct 28-29.

-EUR/USD (^EURUSD) today is down by -0.37% and fell to a 1-week low.
-Political turmoil in France is weighing on the euro after French Prime Minister Lecornu resigned following President Macron's naming of a new cabinet, raising uncertainty about the Eurozone's second-largest economy.
-The euro recovered from its worst level after the Eurozone Oct Sentix investor confidence index rose more than expected.
+EUR/USD (^EURUSD) today extended this week’s losses and is down by -0.21% at a 6-week low.
+Weaker-than-expected Eurozone economic news was bearish for the euro after German Aug industrial production posted its biggest decline in nearly 3.5 years.
+Also, political turmoil in France is weighing on the euro after French Prime Minister Lecornu resigned following President Macron’s naming of a new cabinet, raising uncertainty about the Eurozone’s second-largest economy.

+German Aug industrial production fell -4.3% m/m, weaker than expectations of -1.0% m/m and the biggest decline in almost 3.5 years.

+ECB Governing Council Member Muller said the Eurozone economy is slowly picking up and inflation is in line with the ECB’s 2% target.

 Swaps are pricing in a 1% chance of a -25 bp rate cut by the ECB at the October 30 policy meeting.

 Precious metals continue to receive safe-haven support due to uncertainty tied to US tariffs, geopolitical risks, and global trade tensions.
-Also, President Trump's attacks on Fed independence are boosting demand for gold, as he attempts to fire Fed Governor Cook.
-Additionally, Stephen Miran's intention to be a Fed Governor while still technically holding his White House job on the Council of Economic Advisors contributes to this uncertainty.
+Also, President Trump’s attacks on Fed independence are boosting demand for gold.

 Recent weaker-than-expected US economic news has bolstered the outlook for the Fed to keep cutting interest rates, a bullish factor for precious metals.
 The swaps market shows a 95% chance the Fed will cut the federal funds target range by 25 bp at the October 28-29 FOMC meeting.

 Precious metals prices continue to receive support from fund buying of precious metal ETFs.
-Gold holdings in ETFs rose to a 3-year high last Friday, and silver holdings in ETFs rose to a 3-year high last Wednesday.
+Gold holdings in ETFs rose to a 3-year high on Tuesday, and silver holdings in ETFs rose to a 3-year high last Wednesday.

 On the date of publication, Rich Asplund did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.